 It will take you less than 1 minute to control the quality of the leads you see in Leadfeeder.
-You can create multiple feeds based on your preference.
+You can create as many feeds as you need and want!

 Here's what to do:

-STEP 1: Log in to Leadfeeder and in the right panel above existing feeds click Create new feed.
+STEP 1: Log in to Leadfeeder and in the left panel above existing feeds click Create new feed.